andenapp/PanningView/README.md

-# PanningView - The official libray from Andén
+# PanningView - The official library from Andén

 PanningView provides a view that can animate background drawable.
 It's provide a horizontal and vertical panning (You can create your custom animation).